openstack-archive/fuel-plugin-cinder-netapp/README.md

 Overview
 --------

-NetApp plugin will replace Cinder LVM backend by Cinder Netapp Backend  (multi-backend feature is not yet implemented).
+NetApp plugin can replace the Cinder LVM backend by Cinder Netapp Backend or work in parallel when deployed with multi-backend enabled.
 LVM is the default volume backend that uses local volumes managed by LVM.

 The plugin support following storage familly mode:
  - 7 Mode
  - Cluster Mode